sumukus/crowdFunding/README.md

 # Crowdfunding
 This is a crowdfunding application developed in ethereum blockchain.
 It uses the Rinkeby Test Network for development purpose.
+It is developed by following the online course [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) from udemy.
+The author has explained very nicely.

 ## Installation